-My name is Zachary Herz, and I am currently a Visiting Assistant Professor of Classics at Georgetown University.
+My name is Zachary Herz, and I am an Assistant Professor of Classics at the University of Colorado Boulder.
 I hold a J.D. and a Ph.D.; my research focuses on how law functioned within the political and social environment of the Principate.

 (There was a pretty bird)